 I have become a little bit known for saying something, a quote you might say, that I become tagged with just because I said it so often.
 I said it often because as I was reading through, studying through, giving Bible studies on the book of Ecclesiastes, I could see that everything in life matters.
 We really have to be alert and on the ball to what it going on in the world around us, in our own life, the lives of our children, the lives of our community.
 We cannot possibly keep track of everything that is going on but what does come into our view, we need to think about it—how does this effect me, how does it effects others, what is going to happen down the road as a result of what has happened?

 This is the lead in, because I am going to continue right where I left off in my previous sermon ["Deuteronomy Opening"].
 I want to advance to another aspect of the importance of the book of Deuteronomy to us.
 I am going to give you those four conclusions that I gave to you and we will begin with that.

 First, Deuteronomy is specific instruction given to Israel just before entering the Promised Land.
 It was written in the last month of Moses’ life as Israel completed forty years of testing and trials.

 Second, the instruction is intended to enable them to successfully live in the Promised Land.
 The book of Deuteronomy is of such critical importance it is commanded to be reviewed every seven years.

 Third, there are two Israels.
-One is spiritual, that Israel is the church.
+One is spiritual.
+That Israel is the church.
 The second is the children of the flesh.
 God is not at this time dealing directly with the children of the flesh.
-They are still around, they exists, but God is not dealing with them directly.
+They are still around, they exist, but God is not dealing with them directly.